Introduction

 The Context – A Divided City

-In the aftermath of World War II, Berlin, the capital of Germany, was divided amongst the four victorious Allied powers: the United States, Soviet Union, Britain, and France.
-The city itself was also divided into four sectors, each controlled by one of these powers.
-Tensions continued to escalate as ideological differences between the powers deepened, culminating in the division of Germany into two separate countries – East Germany (controlled by the Soviet Union) and West Germany (controlled by the Allies).
+In the aftermath of World War II, Berlin, the capital of Germany, was divided amongst the four victorious Allied powers: federal government of the United States, the Union of Soviet Socialist Republics, the government of Great Britain and the government of France.
+The city itself was also split in four sections and each of them belongs to one of these powers.
+Political rivalry exacerbated by ideological differences between the powers reached its climax when the country was partitioned into two different countries; The East Germany under the influence of USSR and the West Germany under the influence of the Allies.

-Amidst these divisions, the heart of Berlin was faced with a unique challenge.
-West Berlin, a part of the Allied-controlled West Germany, was geographically located deep within Soviet-controlled East Germany.
-In an attempt to force the Allies out and gain control over the entire city, the Soviet Union initiated a blockade of West Berlin, severing all land and rail connections in June 1948.
+In the middle of these divisions, the heart of Berlin was threatened with its unique problem.
+West Berlin was part of the allied occupied western Germany whereas geographically it was in the middle of East Germany occupied by Soviet Union.
+In an effort to push the allies out and gain control over the whole town the Soviet Union began a blockade of West Berlin cutting off all roads and rail in June 1948.

 The Response – Airlift Begins